 Kathy is the first friendly face you see when entering The Salvation Army House of Hope!
 She is happy to assist anyone coming in our doors with accessing the resources they need and is a fountain of knowledge regarding programming and services offered by The Salvation Army in Vernon.

 Laura is a dedicated and caring member of our team!
-They work hard, assisting those in need.
+She works hard, assisting those in need.
 Laura walks alongside individuals and families providing unique, individualized, goal-oriented supports to help people move from being in a state of crisis to a state of stability.
 She takes the time to meet one-on-one with each individual, to ensure that physical, spiritual and emotional needs are cared for.

 Children and Youth Coordinator